ameli/imate/docs/source/tutorials/gpu.rst

 Set Number of GPU Devices
 -------------------------

-By default, :synco:`imate` employs the maximum number of available GPU devices.
+By default, |project| employs the maximum number of available GPU devices.
 To employ specific number of GPU devices, set ``num_gpu-devices`` in the function arguments.
 For instance

 .. code-block:: python
     :emphasize-lines: 6, 12